 Mar-a-LagoA Poem by MontagMar-a-Lago At Mar-a-Lago there are chandeliers made of finest golden goldest gold They add distinction and a touch of class like the airbrush of a centerfold The half-burnt candles and gleaming fixtures hang motionless above the potions and elixirs that congregate around the profit-reaping mind.
-The owner stops in now and then to hoots and whoops and nostalgic rebel yells His patrons know the score, the price of fame they know when to stand and bay, when to kneel and pray that the truth be sent away for it can be such an inconvenience when airing out a well-earned grievance.
+The owner stops in now and then to hoots and whoops and nostalgic rebel yells His knows the score, the price of fame they know when to stand and bay, when to kneel and pray that the truth be sent away for it can be such an inconvenience when airing out a well-earned grievance.
 Does he know that he has sinned?
 He knows only that the wind, the blustering wind has been

 always set against him as he wandered the fields of Iowan corn or along the